-HOUSTON (AP) _ Travelers didn't rush to cancel flights on Eastern or Continental airlines Thursday in response to an unprecedented federal investigation, but travel industry people predicted business at both lines will suffer.
+HOUSTON (AP) _ Travel agents reported no rush to cancel flights on Eastern or Continental airlines Thursday in response to an unprecedented federal investigation, but they predicted business at both lines will suffer.

-In Eastern's home base of Miami, an employee of Barry White Travel Agent Inc. said no one had made travel changes through the agency.
+In Eastern’s home base of Miami, travel agent Barry White said no one had made travel changes through his Barry White Travel Agent Inc.